Long Island Personal Injury Lawyer

 What Evidence Do I Need for a Long Island Personal Injury Lawsuit?

 Photos and videos are common forms of evidence, especially since almost everyone has a phone with a camera nowadays.
-Photo and videos can be used to show a court what the accident looked like shortly after the accident occurred.
-In cases where the accident scene has been cleared away, this may be crucial.
+Photos and videos can be used to show a court what the accident looked like shortly after it occurred.
+This may be crucial in cases where the accident scene has been cleared away.

 Witness testimony is also important to consider.
 If other people saw your accident happen, they can tell the court what they saw.
 Even if they did not witness the accident, they might still be able to discuss issues surrounding the case that are within their knowledge.

 There could be a wide variety of evidence in your case.
-You should consult with our legal team about what kind of evidence you need as soon as possible.
+You should consult with our legal team about what evidence you need as soon as possible.

 How an Attorney Can Help Your Long Island Personal Injury Claim